Pirates of Penzance, Kentucky Opera

 — David Friscic, DC Metro Theater Arts

-Senturia’s training includes studies at the Houston Grand Opera Studio, Wolf Trap Opera, the Aspen Music Festival, and the Royal Academy of Music in London.
-She studied orchestral conducting at Indiana University and Boston University, and violin at Rice University.
+Ms. Senturia is an alum of the Houston Grand Opera Studio, Wolf Trap, the Aspen Music Festival, and the Royal Academy of Music.
+She studied orchestral conducting at Boston University and violin at Rice University.